tobinata/api-documentation/README.md

 # Whetstone API

+## Version 2 Currently in Beta
+Version 2 of the API is coming soon.
+For the most part, changes will be minimal for existing endpoints.
+We're mostly adding features like XML support and additional endpoints.
+Version 1 of the API will be deprecated in July but will still available for existing scripts.
+When version 2 is available, we'll include migration scripts and other documentation.
+(For most people, you just replace v1 with v2 in the URLs and everything will work).

 ### Pre-requisites
 In order to access the API, you need a Whetstone account at the admin level and also to have requested that the API be enabled.
 If you do not have either of those pre-requesites, contact your network admin.